CompuCell3D/CompuCell3D/CompuCell3D/core/Demos/CompuCellPythonTutorial/EnergyReport/README.txt

 This demo is incorrect and pending fixes.

-Bar charts and line charts show the following fields in real-time:
+Bar charts (histograms) and line charts show the following fields in real-time:
 1. Average volume of all cells
 2. Average energy change by function
 3. Accepted Effective Energy Changes